Best Desserts to Bring for Potluck in Singapore: Crowd-Pleasers That Travel Well

 Ang Ku Kueh

-Cakes That Actually Work for Potlucks
+Cakes That Actually Survive

 Pandan Chiffon Cake